Erasmus+ Europe

 After Return

-- At the end of the placement the foreign party confirms the so-called Confirmation of Erasmus Teaching Programme (generated in the online application in ISOIS), which the teacher brings back with them to the Czech Republic.
-You can find the guide to generating the document in the Administration of Erasmus+ Teaching Placements (in the Documents section).
-The Confirmation of Erasmus Teaching Programme document should be uploaded to the electronic application within 10 calendar days of completion of the placement.
-The confirmation must be issued at the earliest on the day of completion of the teaching placement or after its completion (however no later than within 10 calendar days of completion of teaching).
-The number of teaching days confirmed by the foreign side should match the number of teaching days given in the Mobility Agreement.
+- At the end of the placement, the foreign party provides the Confirmation of Erasmus+ Teaching Programme document (generated in the online application in ISOIS).
+The confirmation of the Erasmus+ teaching programme must be issued at the earliest on the day the teaching placement is completed or after its end (but no later than 10 calendar days after the end of teaching).
+The number of teaching days confirmed by the foreign party should match that specified in the Mobility Agreement.

 Top ▲